jamesbower/Data_Engineering_in_AWS/Real_Time_Data_Processing/SQS/README.md

 1. Navigate to the `Examples` folder for code snippets.
 2. Check out the `Configuration` folder for setup templates.
-3. Refer to the use-case specific READMEs for more detailed implementations.
+3. Refer to the use-case-specific READMEs for more detailed implementations.

 ## Contributing